How to create custom triggers

 - Custom Triggers can also be used to provide on-site Menu Shortcuts for quickly accessing account management options, and they can be used to integrate custom Signup Forms.

 - You can customize your own payment landing page by setting even more advanced Custom Triggers for specific price points of a Monetization Plan.
 To find the Custom Trigger class for a particular subscription offer or donation suggestion, open the Popup tab of any Individual Subscription or Donation Monetization Plan.
+The user must be eligible for the specific pricing tier in order for the custom trigger to work.

 - You can customize the look of the triggering element by adding a Signal to it.
 To ensure the best reader experience, style the element to look disabled by default and to only become enabled once a Signal data attribute, such as